MystenLabs/sui/doc/src/explore/sui-explorer.md

 ### Transaction table columns
 The **Transactions** table on the page includes the following columns:
- * **Time** - displays the time at which the transaction occurred.
+ * **Time** - The time at which the transaction occurred.
- * **Type** - the type of transaction, one of Call, TransferSui, TransferObject, or Publish.
+ * **Type** - The type of transaction, one of Call, TransferSui, TransferObject, or Publish.
-     * **Call** - This is an API request … For Call transactions, the table includes only the sender address.
+     * **Call** - A transaction that calls a move module.
+For Call transactions, the table includes only the sender address.
-     * **TransferSui** - Indicates that the transaction transferred Sui from one address to another.
+     * **TransferSui** - A transaction to transfer Sui from one address to another.
-     * **TransferObject** - Indicates a transaction to transfer an object to a different address.
+     * **TransferObject** - A transaction to transfer an object to a different address.
-     * **Publish** - Indicates a transaction to publish a package.
+     * **Publish** - A transaction to publish a package.
-     * **Batched** - Indicates a batch of transactions.
+     * **Batched** - A batch of transactions.
  * **Transaction ID** - The unique identifier for the transaction.
-You can click the clipboard icon to copy the ID.
+Click the clipboard icon to copy the ID.
 Click a value in the **Transaction ID** column to display the details about the transaction.
- * **Addresses** - Displays the addresses of the sender and receivers for the transaction.
+ * **Addresses** - The addresses of the sender and receivers for the transaction.
 You can click on an address for additional details and transactions made using the address.
- * **Amount** - Displays the number of coins and coin type used for the transaction.
+ * **Amount** - The number of coins and coin type used for the transaction.
- * **Gas** - Shows the amount of Sui used to pay for the gas required to complete the transaction.
+ * **Gas** - the amount of Sui used to pay for the gas required to complete the transaction.

 You can click on a value in the **Transaction ID** or **Addresses** column to open a details page for the transaction or address.
 When you click a transaction ID, the page that opens depends on the type of transaction.
 Sui Eplorer provides the following detail pages:
  * [Transaction details](#transaction-details-pages) for each transaction type
-     * TransferSui transaction details
+     * TransferSui
-     * TransferObject transaction details
+     * TransferObject
-     * Call transaction details
+     * Call
-     * Publish transaction details
+     * Publish
-     * Batch transaction details
+     * Batch transactions
  * [Object details](#object-details-page)
  * [Address details](#address-details-page)
  * [Package details](#package-details-page)